 Enabling and Configuring SNMP on Cisco Devices

-Configuration of SNMP on Cisco devices will vary slightly depending on the type — but in general they are nearly identical.
-Here are some links to Cisco documents:
+Configuration of SNMP on Cisco devices will vary slightly depending on the type — but in general, they are nearly identical.
+Here are some links to the Cisco documents:

 Enable SNMP on VMware ESXi Bare-Metal Hypervisor

 Depending on your version of ESXi, the setup steps will change.
 For my sanity, I am only going to list ESXi 5.0, 5.1+.
 Prior to 5.0 the steps were significantly different.

 The commands below will setup SNMP and allow SNMP through the firewall.
 If you prefer, you can setup the firewall rules using the vSphere Client GUI under Configuration > Security Profile.
 Replace ‘YOUR_STRING’ with your community string